Edwin Díaz: Minor leagues (2012–2016)

 The Seattle Mariners selected Díaz in the third round, with the 98th overall pick, of the 2012 Major League Baseball draft out of Caguas Military Academy in Caguas, Puerto Rico.
 He made his professional debut that season for the Arizona League Mariners.
 In nine games (one start) he went 2–1 with a 5.21 earned run average (ERA) with 20 strikeouts in 19 innings.
 In 2013, he pitched for the Pulaski Mariners.
 In 13 starts, he went 5–2 with a 1.43 ERA and 79 strikeouts over 69 innings.
-Prior to the 2014 season, Díaz was named the Mariners fifth best prospect by Baseball America.
+Prior to the 2014 season, Díaz was named the Mariners fifth-best prospect by Baseball America.
 He spent the season with the Clinton LumberKings and was co-selected the organization's minor league Starting Pitcher of the Year along Jordan Pries.

 In 2015, Díaz played for the Bakersfield Blaze and Jackson Generals.
 That year, he won the recognition of minor league Starting Pitcher of the Year for the second consecutive season.
 Díaz started 2016 with Jackson as a starting pitcher and was moved to the bullpen after six starts.

 Seattle Mariners

 2016

 Díaz was called up to the major leagues for the first time on June 4, 2016.
 Between June 28 and July 3, he recorded ten consecutive outs via strikeout, tying a franchise record set in 1997.
-On July 6, 2016, Díaz broke the record with his 11th consecutive out via strikeout.
-Between July 19 and 22, 2016, he recorded 8 consecutive strikeouts, tying him for second place with four different American League pitchers (Doug Fister set the AL record, with 9, on September 27, 2012).
+On July 6, Díaz broke the record with his 11th consecutive out via strikeout.
+Between July 19 and 22, he recorded 8 consecutive strikeouts, tying him for second place with four different American League pitchers (Doug Fister set the AL record, with 9, on September 27, 2012).

-On August 1, 2016, Díaz replaced Steve Cishek as the Mariners' closer.
+On August 1, Díaz replaced Steve Cishek as the Mariners' closer.
 He recorded the first save of his career the following day, in a 5–4 win over the Boston Red Sox, in which he struck out the side.
 By reaching his 50th strikeout in only 25 and a third innings, Díaz became the first pitcher to do so in at least 123 years.

-2018: All-Star season
+2017

+In 2017, Díaz appeared in 66 games, posting a 4-6 record to go along with a 3.27 earned run average and 89 strikeouts in 66 innings pitched, converting 34 of 39 save opportunities.